margaritacolberg/hybridmc/README.md

     "WL_sbias": 6.0 -- the sbias value for a wang landau simulation result beyond which a configuration is deemed to need staircasing

+    "req_dists": 50000 -- minimum distances used for MFPT.
+Enforced in the hybridmc c++ source: it is a convergence criterion.

+    "rc_target_min_percentile": 0.025 -- Determines the lcoation of rc for the stair.
+Look at 2.5 percentile rc value from the rc explored during simulation.

+    "D_mean": 0.046 -- Estimated diffusion coefficent mean value.
+Used for rate calculation.

+    "D_std_perc": 1 -- Assumed % error in D_mean.

+    "eps": 3 -- The energy of the bond in kT units.
+Used to calculate reates and probability.
+}

 ### Calculate Entropy